patrickoser/social-app/README.md

     Home feed
         Could try making the feed scroll across the screen/left to right, instead of up and down.

+        No need to have a seperate page for post creation, it should be a popup window, or a box that expands at the top like Twitter.

     Profile page
         Your posts scroll across the screen like the Home feed but have a wheel effect where the posts become bigger and emphasized as they reach the center of the screen.
 As if you are turing a wheel